zacharyluck/brightrage-template/README.md

 work in progress website template, written in Ruby as a project to teach myself Ruby

+## MAIN BRANCH IS CURRENTLY AN UNSTABLE NIGHTLY BUILD

 ### Branches
 `main`: main branch, stable builds